hasura/open-data-domain-specification/README.md

 ### Models

 Models represent a collection of data objects of a certain type.
-They are the primary way of accessing data in OpenDDS.
+They are the primary way of accessing data in Open DDS.
 A model may in reality be backed by a database table, an ad-hoc SQL query, a pre-materialized view, a custom API server, etc.

 Each model defines:
 - The name of the model